|

 Sarah Howl, portrait dated 1845.

-Tibbington Brick Works and Colliery at Princess End, Tipton, in 1843 he had married Sarah Aston
+owner of Tibbington Brick Works and Colliery at Princess End, Tipton.

-the daughter of Edward Aston, a wealthy Coal Master also from Tipton.
+In 1843 he married Sarah Aston, the daughter of Edward Aston, a wealthy

 The Howl family were living at The Quarries with their ten children thereafter.